brandonn-t/codle/README.md

 # codle
-Wordle but with words from the gaming community/cod.
+Wordle but with words from cod.